COMPSCI 130 : Introduction to Software Fundamentals

-For this course, each week, you can expect 1 one-hour lecture, 2 two-hour labs, 2 hours of reading and thinking about the content and 3 hours of work on programming practice, reading, and/or test preparation.
+For this course, each week, you can expect 2 hours of lectures, 4 two-hour labs, 4 hours of reading and thinking about the content and 6 hours of work on programming practice and/or test and exam preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.

 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.

 Your feedback helps to improve the course and its delivery for all students.

 Please contact the course coordinator if you have any queries or concerns.
 You can find the contact details of the course coordinator on the home page of the course's Canvas pages.